lelloc/doc-admin/content/users-groups-roles/agents.rst

 Agent Settings
 --------------

 The following settings are available when adding or editing this resource.
 The fields marked with an asterisk are mandatory.
-These are the default field available for the internal database table.

 .. note::

-   The fields seen below can be modified by contacting the "Customer Solution Team <support@otrs.com>".
+   These are the default fields available for the internal database table.

 Title or salutation
    Some name prefix can be added here like *Mr.*, *Dr.*, *Jr.*, etc.